Franz Liszt: Teaching

 From 1827 until the last month of his life, Liszt gave lessons in composition and piano playing.
 He wrote in 1829 that his schedule was "so full of lessons that each day, from half-past eight in the morning till 10 at night, I have scarcely breathing time".
 Estimates of the total number of pupils he taught range as high as over 400, although some of these may only have had one lesson, or perhaps even none at all.

 In Weimar Liszt pioneered the concept of the masterclass, in which he would instruct each pupil in turn while the others observed.
-Students from this time included Karl Tausig, Hans von Bülow, Karl Klindworth and Hans Bronsart von Schellendorff.
+Students from this time included Karl Tausig, Hans von Bülow, Karl Klindworth and Hans Bronsart von Schellendorff as well as Sophie Menter, Anna Mehlig, Amy Fay, Adele aus der Ohe, Lina Schmalhausen und Ingeborg von Bonsart.
 Members of these classes would also accompany Liszt to concerts and other events.
 In later years some in Weimar would criticise the masterclasses as a vanity club more interested in praising Liszt than in learning pianistic excellence, although Carl Lachmund commented that the success of many of its pupils, such as Arthur Friedheim, Moriz Rosenthal, Frederic Lamond and Alexander Siloti, proved the groups' effectiveness.

+One of the sources about Liszt's teaching methods are the letters and the book of Amy Fay, which she wrote and compiled during her years in Germany from 1869 to 1875.
+In 1873 she observes:

+Liszt generally walks about, and smokes, and mutters (he can never be said to talk), and calls upon one or the other of us to play.
+From time to time he will sit down and play himself where a passage does not suit him, and when he is in good spirits he makes little jests all the time.

 Liszt offered his students little technical advice, expecting them to "wash their dirty linen at home", as he phrased it.
 Instead, he focused on musical interpretation with a combination of anecdote, metaphor, and wit.
 He advised one student tapping out the opening chords of Beethoven's Waldstein Sonata, "Do not chop beefsteak for us."
 To another who blurred the rhythm in Liszt's Gnomenreigen: "There you go, mixing salad again."
 Liszt also wanted to avoid creating carbon copies of himself, believing instead in preserving his pupils' artistic individuality.
 This was in contrast to his contemporaries, who focused on drilling students in a uniform approach.